Our2020View/Our2020View.github.io/ourview.md

 3. Only one table – we added our own for the cab seating area
 4. Higher fuel consumption – not too much higher, all things considered (We are averaging 15.5 mpg)
 5. Unable to fit a dedicated chest freezer – we had a 65 quart chest freezer in our Class B
-6. It has a slide - just something else to maintain.
-(But, it is handy with guests on board)
+6. It has a slide - just something else to maintain  (But, it is handy with guests on board)

 A pretty small list of disadvantages, when stacked up against the advantages.